Cybersecurity Verification And Validation – Video course

 VI.
 Expectations on verification and validation strategy

-Here, we will provide some questions to make you aware how cybersecurity impacts your V&V approach and which should be answered also in the V&V strategy.
+Here, we will provide some questions to make you aware how cybersecurity impacts your V&V approach and that should be covered in the V&V strategy.

 VII.
 Cybersecurity verification and validation summary